While Stability Lasts: A Stochastic Model of Non-Custodial Stablecoins: Stable and Unstable Domains

 This last assumption restricts the density $g_t$.
 We now present the result, which applies the implicit function theorem to derive the derivatives of $h$, which describe the sensitivity of $h$ to price and collateral level.

-\begin{theorem} Under the above assumptions, the following hold: \begin{enumerate} \item $\frac{\partial}{\partial \rho} h(\rho,n)$ $\frac{\partial}{\partial n} h(\rho,n)$ exist. \item $\frac{\partial}{\partial \rho} h(\rho,n) \geq 0$ and is increasing in $-\rho$ by order of $\frac{1}{\rho}$ for $\rho\geq \frac{b_{t-1}}{X_{t-1}}$, $\mathcal L_t > 8$. \item $\frac{\partial}{\partial n} h(\rho,n) \geq 0$ and is increasing in $-n$ by order of $\frac{1}{n}$ for $n \geq \frac{b_{t-1}}{X_t}$, $\mathcal L_t > 8$. \item $\exists \varepsilon$ with $0< \varepsilon < 1$, s.t. $\frac{\partial}{\partial \rho} h(\rho,n) > 1$ if $\rho <\varepsilon$ , $L_t > \frac{27}{46}\alpha\mathcal D$, and $c_t>2$. \end{enumerate} As a result, the variance approximation in Eq.~\ref{eqn:var_approx} increases by order of $\frac{1}{R_t^2}$ in $-R_t$ and $\frac{1}{\bar N_t^2}$ in $-\bar N_t$. \end{theorem}
+\begin{theorem} Under the above assumptions, the following hold: \begin{enumerate} \item $\frac{\partial}{\partial \rho} h(\rho,n)$ $\frac{\partial}{\partial n} h(\rho,n)$ exist; \item $\frac{\partial}{\partial \rho} h(\rho,n) \geq 0$ and is increasing in $-\rho$ by order of $\frac{1}{\rho}$ for $\rho\geq \frac{b_{t-1}}{X_{t-1}}$, $\mathcal L_t > 8$; \item $\frac{\partial}{\partial n} h(\rho,n) \geq 0$ and is increasing in $-n$ by order of $\frac{1}{n}$ for $n \geq \frac{b_{t-1}}{X_t}$, $\mathcal L_t > 8$; \item $\exists \varepsilon$ with $0< \varepsilon < 1$, s.t. $\frac{\partial}{\partial \rho} h(\rho,n) > 1$ if $\rho <\varepsilon$ , $L_t > \frac{27}{46}\alpha\mathcal D$, and $c_t>2$. \end{enumerate} As a result, the variance approximation in Eq.~\ref{eqn:var_approx} increases by order of $\frac{1}{R_t^2}$ in $-R_t$ and $\frac{1}{\bar N_t^2}$ in $-\bar N_t$. \end{theorem}

 Theorem~\ref{result:var_approx} shows that the variance approximation in Eq.~\ref{eqn:var_approx} in Remark~\ref{remark:var_approx} increases by order of $\frac{1}{R_t^2}$ during an ETH return shock (result 2).
+Recall that $R_t$ is multiplicative return, and so the effect is large for a significant shock $R_t<1$.
 Similarly, settings with lower collateralization in the initial conditions have higher variance approximation by order of $\frac{1}{\bar N_t^2}$ (result 3).
 Such differences in initial conditions of collateral could result from, for example, different realizations of liquidations or the speculator abandoning its collateral position (and so extracting any excess collateral it can).
 Result 4 shows that there are cases where the $h^\prime$ factor in the variance approximation is $> 1$, meaning that the variance of $R_t$, the inherently volatile process, will carry through directly to $Z_t$, the `stable' process.

 Note that the extra conditions on the scale of $\mathcal L_t$ and $c_t$ in Theorem~\ref{result:var_approx} results 2-4 may seem strange at first sight.
-Since the $(Z_t)$ process is scale-invariant, as proven in Prop.~\ref{result:rescalings}, the results about $Z_t$ variance hold more generally.
+Since the $(Z_t)$ process is scale-invariant, as proven in Proposition~\ref{result:rescalings}, the results about $Z_t$ variance hold more generally.
 In particular, recall that a term of $\sim \frac{1}{\mathcal L_t}$ shows up in the variance approximation in Remark~\ref{remark:var_approx}, which will cancel out the conditions on scale.